7RU7H/Archive/Brain-Hacking/Question-Based-Hacking-Methodology.md

 - What accounts are later objectives based on Company Role?

-- What is CPU architecture?
+- What is CPU architecture and its implications?
 - Have two is one - one is none? - Multiple shells for stability issues
 - Are you able to run in memory?
+	- If not have you a method of altering the file system records to cleanup and **set a reminder** that you have touched disk?
 - Living Off the Land Binaries?
 - Kernel Version
 - User Hierarchy